tantaman/vanilla-fetch/README.md

 # React Jumped the Shark
 (view the completed demo: https://tantaman.com/vanilla-fetch/)

 Something has been bothering me about React for quite some time.
 The complexity of data fetching is off the charts and just doesn't make sense.
-Then there's "render then fetch" which leads to an awful user experience.
+Then there's "fetch-on-render" which leads to an awful waterfalling user experience.
 Finally, getting the result of a `JavaScript` promise _always_ enqueues a micro task even if that promise is already resolved.

 The last one was the last straw for me.
 It means any `async` data layer that does caching needs another cache atop, but behind `synchronous` methods.
 If not, your render cycle is interrupted till the next tick and your UI flashes.